covid19india/covid19india-react/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+If your issue is regarding an error in the data, it's best reported through [this form](https://forms.gle/MLeSrdwRuf8AjFkp9).

 **To Reproduce**
 Steps to reproduce the behavior: